Rayane1997/stage/readme.md

 + registry : configuration of a private registry
 + registry_hosts : configure the hosts to comunicate with the docker-distribution
 + kubernetes-init : set dependencies for kubernetes
++ kubernetes-install-master : set up all the requirement to initialize the cluster and then copy the join command in a file
++ kubernetes-install-worker : set the firewall rules for the worker and then run the join command

 Supports only centos and redhat operating systems